Zapper-fi/studio-docs/docs/tutorial/2-update-app-definition.md

 In this guide, we will integrate Pickle **Jars** and **Farms**.

 Jar deposits are represented by an ERC20 token that _wraps_ the underlying token being deposited.
 Farms, however, are _not_ represented by a token.
-Let's import the `GroupType` object and update the `groups` entry in our app definition to express these positions:
+Let's import the `GroupType` object and update the `groups` entry in our app definition to express these positions.

+Additionally, let's add a label to these groups.

 ```ts
 // Import the GroupType in order to leverage it in our definition